Internal Medicine Travel Clinic

 Currently, many of our visits to give travel health advice are virtual video visits (preferred) instead of in person.
 You will be able to complete a Travel E-Visit through My UNC Chart (Sign up for My UNC Chart).
 This questionnaire will ask you about your itinerary, proposed activities, medical history, medications, and vaccines.
 You will receive a reply via MyChart from our travel expert, giving you advice on travel, including necessary medications and vaccines.

 Travel clinic visits can also be offered in-person but is at a higher cost.
 These in-person travel clinic appointments can be made by calling UNC Internal Medicine Clinic at 984-974-4462.

 Travel health advice visits, both e-visit and in-person visits, are not covered by insurance and payment is expected at the date of the visit.
 Immunizations that are administered are billed through your insurance.

 When vaccines are recommended, they can be received at a follow up appointment at our clinic on the 6th floor of Eastowne building, 100 Eastowne Drive, Chapel Hill, NC 27514.

 To prepare for your visit:

-- Bring your itinerary.
-We need to know what countries you are visiting and in some cases we need to know what regions of a country you will visit.
+- Know your itinerary.
+We need to know what countries you are visiting, and which countries you will travel through in order to get to your destination.
+In some cases we need to know what regions of a country you will visit.

-- Bring your immunization record.
+- Have your immunization record available.
 If you don’t have one, contact your doctor’s office and ask for a record of all your immunizations.